crossterm-rs/crossterm/README.md

 ### Cursor
-This module provides the functionalities to work with the terminal cursor.
+This module enables you to work with the terminal cursor.

 Good documentation could be found on the following places: [docs](https://docs.rs/crossterm_cursor/), [examples](https://github.com/TimonPost/crossterm/tree/master/examples/cursor.rs)